 Methane and Biogas

-Biogas is a fuel produced by a digestion device fed by agricultural, animal or household waste.
-The waste is made into a slurry and contained in a tank known as a biodigester or biogas plant.
-Not only does the biogas plant produce fuel, it has added benefits of producing high nutrient fertilizers and also encourages better sanitation.
+Biogas is a fuel produced by a digestion device using agricultural, animal or household waste.
+A biodigester or biogas plant tank contains the waste slurry.
+Not only does the biogas plant produce fuel, but it has also added benefits.
+Such as producing high-nutrient fertilizers and better sanitation.

-Methane and biogas – The methane released from animal manure, is a major constituent of greenhouse gas.
-In comparison to carbon dioxide and the global warming potential, methane is 25 times more potent (over a 100 year period) than carbon dioxide.
-In using the waste and burning methane it reduces green house gas emissions.
-There is a difference between biogas and biomethane with the latter being much more refined.
+Methane and biogas – The methane released from animal manure is a significant constituent of greenhouse gas.
+Compared to carbon dioxide and the global warming potential, methane is 25 times more potent (over 100 years) than carbon dioxide.
+Using waste and burning methane reduces green house gas emissions.
+There is a difference between biogas and biomethane, with the latter being much more refined.

 There are many different type of methane and biogas plant designs.
-Two of the most prolific and basic designs are the Chinese fixed dome and Indian with floating gas holder as seen below.
+The Chinese ‘fixed dome’ and the Indian ‘floating gas holder’ designs are the most widely used.

-The fixed-dome methane and biogas design belowconsists of one lower segment (for the digester) and a hemisphere over it (for both digester and gas holder).
-The mixing tank is connected to the digester by pipe and when the new slurry is poured into the digester, a corresponding action occurs and material is pushed into the outlet tank which then overflows through another hole provided in the outlet tank.
+The fixed-dome methane and biogas design below consists of a lower segment, for the digester.
+Plus the hemisphere over it (for both digester and gas holder).
+A pipe connects the mixing tank to the digester.
+As the new slurry enters the digester, the pressure pushes the material into the outlet tank.
+This overflows through another hole provided in the outlet tank.

-The floating-drum methane and biogas plant has fairly deep digester underground and this is connected by inlet and outlet pipes.
-A steel gas holder drum, is inverted over the slurry, rising and falling depending on the accumulation and withdrawal of gas.
+The floating-drum methane and biogas plant has an underground digester.
+Inlet and outlet pipes connect to the digester.
+The inverted steel gas holder rises and falls depending on the accumulation and withdrawal of gas.

-Our download area has lots of information to get you started and to assist you with building your own methane and biogas plant.
+The download section is a great starting place.
+Designed to assist you with building your own methane and biogas plant.